SarderLab/H-AI-L/README.md

 Created by [Brendon Lutnick](https://github.com/brendonlutnick) and [Brandon Ginley](https://github.com/bgginley) at SUNY Buffalo.

-This code runs using both python2 and python3, and was tested using ubuntu 16.04
+This code runs using python3, and was tested using ubuntu 16.04

 ### Dependencies (we think we got them all):